samblake00/coding-challenge/README.md

 pip install -r requirements.txt
  ```

 3. Open the project and navigate to coding-challenge/run.py.
+Run this file.
 This can also be done on the command line with the following command:

  ```sh
 python run.py